consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     // be used to AddCollateral for the subnet in the SCA.
 Additional
     // checks for this operation may be included.
 As a result of the
     // execution an `AddCollateral` message must be sent to the SCA
-    // including the added collateral
+    // including the added collateral.
     // (methodNum = 2)
     Join()